Event Planning and Outreach Tips

 Partners in the healthcare community can present grand rounds, lectures and seminars on COPD.

 - Are you a pulmonologist or respiratory specialist?
 If so, offer to conduct a one-hour workshop for other health professionals on COPD at your hospital or health care plan.
-Use our slide set/deck and educational video to focus on the signs and symptoms, the need for early diagnosis, and the elements of a successful COPD management plan.
+Use our slide set/deck to focus on the signs and symptoms, the need for early diagnosis, and the elements of a successful COPD management plan.

 - Are you a respiratory therapist?
 Perhaps you can conduct a session focusing on the importance of spirometry testing.
 You might even teach staff how to properly conduct spirometry.

 - Are you a primary care provider?
 Seek out opportunities to present a workshop for your colleagues on the importance of considering a COPD diagnosis among at risk patients in your practices.
-Again, you can use the COPD Learn More Breathe Better® slide deck and educational video as the basis for your presentation, as you highlight who is at risk, the signs and symptoms.
+Again, you can use the COPD Learn More Breathe Better® slide deck as the basis for your presentation, as you highlight who is at risk, the signs and symptoms.

 - If you are a patient or patient-advocate, consider teaming up with your doctor or another medical expert to do a joint presentation on COPD for medical staff, medical students, or other health care professionals.